 Elevating women ranks among the most substantive measures governments can take to mitigate the climate crisis.
-Educating and empowering women can have a quantifiable effect on reducing a country’s emissions, and actively involving women in discussions on climate policy often leads to more sustainable development action.
-Ecofeminism has been employed in scholarly circles as a theoretical lens through which to understand the ways gender inequality intersects with humanity’s relationship with the environment.
-While short-lived, ecofeminism has informed the modern environmental justice movement, and may hold the key to recognising how elevating women can help achieve equitable sustainability as well as reduce emissions.
+Educating and empowering women can have a quantifiable effect on reducing a country’s emissions, and actively involving women in discussions on climate policy can often lead to much more impactful outcomes.
+The ecofeminist movement has for decades been highlighting how gender inequality intersects with the environmental crisis.
+The lessons we can learn from ecofeminism may hold the key to recognising how elevating women can help reduce emissions and create more equitable societies.

 Ecofeminism first emerged in North American and European academic circles in the 1970s as an offshoot of the feminist movement, and specifically linked the subjugation of women to humanity’s oppressive relationship with nature.
 It was employed as a theoretical framework to better understand how hierarchical and dualist definitions of gender could explain humanity’s dominating role in its relationship with the environment.

 Beginning in the 1980s, ecofeminism began to inform feminist and environmental activist and artistic movements.
 Heroes of the ecofeminist movement include several major intellectual and political figures.
 Françoise d’Eaubonne, a French author considered a leader in her country’s feminist movement, coined the name “ecofeminism” in 1974.
 Petra Kelly was a German politician who co-founded the German Green Party, the first political party with a predominately environmental platform to achieve national prominence.

 By the end of the 1990s, ecofeminism began to come under fire from critics, who dismissed the framework as essentialist, in that it could not fully address either feminist or environmentalist concerns.
 Ecofeminism’s exclusive focus on the relationship between gender and nature left no room for considerations of other crucial factors, such as race or class.
 Janet Biehl, an American social ecologist, notably criticised the ecofeminist framework as an oversimplification of complex hierarchical structures and forms of domination.